Pedropabu82/bot4/README.md

 * Spread and depth are automatically checked before orders to avoid poor fills
 * The AI model expects the following features: `ema_short`, `ema_long`, `macd`, `macdsignal`, `rsi`, `adx`, `obv`, `atr`, `volume`
+* EMA, RSI and MACD periods can be configured per symbol under the `indicators` key in `config.json`.
+Missing values fall back to reasonable defaults (9/21 for EMAs, 14 for RSI and 12/26/9 for MACD).
 ## Indicator optimization

 Earlier versions shipped with a standalone script called